egretos/ai/doc/logic_entities/command.md

 # Command

-Command - it's logic entity, what runs single simple action in EAI system.
+Command - it's logic entity, what runs single simple action in EAI frame.
 Command is always hardcoded.
-It means each command has class in code system.
+It means each command has eponymous class in code.

-It uses `App\AI\Command` namespace, and must to implement `ICommand` interface.
+Every command must to use `App\AI\Command` namespace, and implement `ICommand` interface.

 ## Usage